 Here are a few things to keep in mind to have a smooth onboarding process:

-ClassPass users will need to be converted and Mariana Tek accounts will need to be created.
-This takes some time but is essential for your studio.
-Accounts can be created by your Front Desk team or do it themselves through the Express App, IOS Andriod App, or through a URL linked to the account creation flow on the website.
+ClassPass users will need to be converted, and Mariana Tek accounts will need to be created.
+This takes some time, but it is essential for your studio.
+Accounts can be created by your Front Desk team or through your mobile app, or through a URL linked to the account creation flow on the website.
 It would be helpful to post QR codes at the front desk linked to the account creation so everyone can access them quickly.
 This will also include agreeing to the Terms of Service and any additional waivers.
 When creating an account, remind customers to use the same email address that they used in ClassPass.

-Make sure to be prepared to sell/provide any necessary equipment and prerequisite instructions.
-If there is needed equipment, we suggest using the Quick Sale tool.
-Also, we recommend creating a checklist of must-know information that your Front Desk team can refer to when providing information for first-time customers.
+Be prepared to sell/provide any necessary equipment and prerequisite instructions.
+If equipment is needed, we suggest using the Quick Sale tool.
+We recommend a checklist of information that your Front Desk team can refer to when providing information for first-time customers.

 While these practices can apply to all first-time customers, ClassPass users can be extra intimidating.
 Providing key details beforehand and having a smooth onboarding process will help ensure their first visit is a success.